kgxsz/devops-101/part-four/README.md

 # Part 4: A CI Pipeline for Automated Deployments

-### Goal: build a CI pipeline to deploy a dummy application in an automated, reliable, and repeatable manner.
+## Goal: build a CI pipeline to deploy a dummy application in an automated, reliable, and repeatable manner.

 We'll be building upon the last workshop to create a CI pipeline that tests, packages, publishes, and deploys a dummy application every time you commit to the application's repository.
 To this end, we'll be touching on some new concepts and tools:

 - IAM Roles
 - S3
-- Cloudinit
+- cloud-init
 - The Phoenix Server philosophy
 - Go CD pipelines